Samsung Galaxy S8 review

 Yep, a phone that's so tightly designed that it can't even have the fingerprint scanner in an accessible place has a whole key dedicated to Bixby… and it's very hard to see why right now.

-Bixby is pretty mundane at launch, and that's largely because it's not coming with any kind of voice recognition.
-It'll gain that facility in South Korea and the US later in the spring (although exactly when that will be remains a mystery), and around the rest of the world at a later date.
+Bixby is pretty mundane though, despite having voice functionality added in now.
+It's currently only South Korean and US English and it's inherently inaccurate for voice.

+We tested for a while, but as it can't support many third party apps or properly understand what's being said - even to a US speaker - it seems a bit futile.
+It will probably get better over time, but most people won't care about that.

-In the UK, one would assume it wouldn't be too long – but then again, that region was expecting Samsung Pay a while ago, and it's still not materialized.
+In the UK, one would assume it wouldn't be too long – but then again, that region was expecting Samsung Pay a while ago, and it's only just turning up.

 So what does Bixby mean to you, the new phone buyer?
 Well, nothing.
 It's average at best, and pretty much useless at worst.